Challenges in Statistically Rejecting the Perfect Competition Hypothesis Using Imperfect Competition Data: Abstract

 \section{Abstract}

-We assess the finite sample performance of the conduct parameter test in homogeneous goods markets.
-Statistical power rises with an increase in the number of markets, a larger conduct parameter, and a stronger demand rotation instrument.
-However, even with a moderate number of markets and five firms, regardless of instrument strength and the utilization of optimal instruments, rejecting the null hypothesis of perfect competition remains challenging.
-Our findings indicate that empirical results that fail to reject perfect competition are a consequence of the limited number of markets rather than methodological deficiencies. \textbf{Keywords:} Conduct parameters, Homogenous goods market, Monte Carlo simulation, Statistical power analysis
+We theoretically prove why statistically rejecting the null hypothesis of perfect competition is challenging, known as a common problem in the literature.
+We also assess the finite sample performance of the conduct parameter test in homogeneous goods markets, showing that statistical power increases with the number of markets, a larger conduct parameter, and a stronger demand rotation instrument.
+However, even with a moderate number of markets and five firms, rejecting the null hypothesis of perfect competition remains difficult, irrespective of instrument strength or the use of optimal instruments.
+Our findings suggest that empirical results failing to reject perfect competition are due to the limited number of markets rather than methodological shortcomings. \textbf{Keywords:} Conduct parameters, Homogeneous goods market, Monte Carlo simulation, Statistical power analysis

 \textbf{JEL Codes:} C5, C12, L1